TheDataEscapist/Taxi-For-Sure-Ola-Cabs/README.md

 # Taxi-For-Sure-Ola-Cabs
-This database consists of 2 tables - data and localities.
-The table 'data' contains information about the bookings.
-Here, the unique ID is the Booking_id.
-The columnar distribution of both the tables are given as follows:
-#### data
-pickup_date text,	pickup_time text, pickup_datetime text, PickupArea text, DropArea text, Booking_id text, Booking_type text, Booking_mode text, Driver_number int, Service_status text, Status int, Fare int, Distance int, Confirmed_at text
-#### localities
-id int, Area text, city_id int, zone_id int
+### Situation:
+Developed a comprehensive SQL database project to analyze and optimize the booking and locality data for a taxi service.

+### Task:
+Create and manage a database consisting of 2 tables - localities and data.
+The project required treating and updating the data using SQL commands and functions to derive meaningful insights and enhance the decision-making processes.

-### Objectives & Tasks:
+### Action:
-After treating and updating the data with proper datetime functions, the below tasks need to be performed.
+#### > Database Design and Setup
+1. DDL Commands: Created the database and altered the table.
+2. DML Commands: Updated records to ensure data accuracy and integrity.
+3. Datetime Functions: Transformed text fields into proper datetime formats for accurate analysis.
+#### > Data Analysis and Querying
-1. Make a table with count of bookings where booking_type = p2p, catgorized by booking mode as 'phone', 'online', 'app', etc.
+1. Aggregate Functions & Group By: Generated a table with the count of bookings where booking_type = 'p2p', categorized by Booking_mode using GROUP BY.
-2. Find top 5 drop zones in terms of average revenue.
+2. Window Functions: Calculated the top 5 drop zones in terms of average revenue.
-3. Find all unique driver numbers grouped by top 5 pickzones.
+3. Distinct & Inner Join: Identified all unique driver numbers grouped by the top 5 pickup zones.
+4. Common Table Expressions and Aliases: Used CTEs along with aliases to simplify complex queries and improve readability.
+5. IS NOT NULL Operator: Filtered non-null values to ensure data accuracy.
+#### > Detailed Reporting
-4. Make an hourwise table of bookings for week between Nov-01 to Nov-07 and highlight the hours with more than the average number of bookings day-wise.
+1. Hourwise Bookings: Created an hour-wise booking table for the week of Nov-01 to Nov-07, highlighting hours with more than the average number of bookings on a day-wise basis.

+### Result:
+Efficiently organized and analyzed booking data, providing actionable insights that helped in understanding booking patterns, driver distribution, and revenue generation.
+The use of advanced SQL functions and commands ensured that the data was treated accurately and queries were optimized for performance.